 2 Corinthians 12: 7-10

 I was simultaneously seeing a chiropractor for my hip pain, but his treatments were also coming up short.
-I remember at the height of the hip pain telling my husband I didn’t think I could manage the stairs at our church and we came up with a drop-off plan that included no stairs for me.
+I remember at the height of the hip pain telling my husband I didn’t think I could manage the stairs at our large church and we came up with a drop-off plan that included no stairs for me.
 We are talking severe hip pain.
 Limping.

 I returned for my follow-up a month later a new woman.
 “WOW!
 I feel so much better!
-I can’t believe that arthritis medication worked!”
+I can’t believe that anti-inflammatory worked!”
 That’s when she broke it to me, “I believe you have Psoriatic Arthritis, that is why it worked.
 Your history supports this diagnosis, and we need to start you on something to prevent joint deterioration as soon as possible.”
 (Did I mention she has a killer poker face?)
 My thoughts went something like, “WHOAH, lady.
 I do not have a disease.
 I’ll take your little medicine, but I DO NOT have a disease.”

 Psoriatic Arthritis (PsA) is an auto-immune arthritis usually found in patients who have psoriasis, a skin rash.
 A similar auto-immune arthritis more people have heard of is Rhuematoid Arthritis (RA.)
 In simplest terms, an auto-immune disorder is when your body’s immune system attacks itself causing inflammation and destruction to the body.
 Auto-immune diseases are more common in women, particularly those of child-bearing age.
 In the case of PsA, joints and tendons are attacked, and without intervention, devastating joint deterioration can occur over time.
 Lucky for me, my rheumatologist was not-so-crazy after all, caught this early, and prescribed medications to slow the progress of the disease.
 The moderate pain still lingers, however, and it’s this daily reminder of my disease that has power to steal my hope.